jutonz/where_to/README.md

 [![Coverage Status](https://coveralls.io/repos/jutonz/where_to/badge.svg?branch=master)](https://coveralls.io/r/jutonz/where_to?branch=master)

 This gem helps you maintain a directory sturucture for your mediafiles.
 For example, if you specify the following about a set of video files:
-* Show title: Game of Thrones
+* Series title: Game of Thrones
 * Season: 5
 * Season airdate: 2015